 Certain new standards, interpretations, amendments and improvements to existing standards were issued by the IASB or International Financial Reporting Interpretations Committee ("IFRIC").
-The standards impacted that are applicable to the Company are as follows:
+The Company intends to adopt those standards whey they become effective.
+The Company has yet to assess the full impact of these standards.